-Board recommendation
+Board Recommendation

-The Board has considered the nomination and unanimously recommends that shareholders vote AGAINST Mr Kirk Barrell's election as a director.
+The Board has considered the nomination and unanimously recommends that Shareholders vote AGAINST Mr Kirk Barrell's election as a director.

-The key reasons for the unanimous recommendation against the election of Mr Barrell are as follows:
+The key reasons for the unanimous recommendation against the election of Mr Barrell are set out below.